ucabgao/AnnotationFacilitator/README.md

 We can use this GUI to record some annotation statistics, such as annotation time, whether a bug is detectable by the two static type checkers, and reasons why a bug is deemed undetectable.
 The button `taxonomy` renders a table showing different reasons of undetectablility.
 Some of these reasons are from first principle and others are learnt during the preliminary study.
-The GUI automatically stores the results in a file `results.csv` in the `projects` folder.
+The GUI automatically stores the results in a csv file in the root folder of the project that is being inspected.
+The csv file has the following naming convention: `authorName-bugID-typeChecker`.csv.

 ## Branch Naming Convention
 After the annotation, the authors can commit their changes by clicking the button `commit`.
 It automatically creates a